ssi-schaefer/lcdsl/README.md

     * Use *abstract* launch configurations as templates, allowing for very slick configuration definitions.
  * Support for plain Java, Eclipse, RAP and Launch Group configurations - more on demand.

+Currently, the LcDsl repository also provides the `Launch Configuration View` feature.
+See below for documentation on that.

+## Installation

+Currently, the latest update site is hosted here: `https://mduft.github.io/lcdsl-latest/` (P2 repository)

+Ziped P2 repositories are provided for releases.

 ##  General

 All launch configurations are built up the same way: